Privacy Policy

 2.1 Information You Provide Directly

-- Account Information: If you choose to use the leaderboard, we authenticate you using Sign in with Apple.
-Apple provides us with an opaque user identifier and, at your option, your name and an email address (which may be a privacy relay address that hides your real email).
+- Account Information: If you choose to use the leaderboard, we authenticate you using Sign in with Apple or Sign in with Google.
+The provider you choose gives us an opaque user identifier and, at your option, your name and an email address (with Apple, this may be a privacy relay address that hides your real email).
 We store this authentication record through our backend provider, Supabase.
-PushClock does not use passwords.
+PushClock does not create or store passwords.

 - Leaderboard Profile: A display name (1–20 characters, letters, numbers, or underscores) and an optional avatar photo that you select from your device's photo library.
 Both are displayed publicly to other signed-in users on the leaderboard.